-Smoke and sanity are the two most confused forms of testing and often used interchangeably.
-In this post we will see that fine difference between the two.
+Smoke and sanity testing are the two most confusing forms of testing and are often used interchangeably.
+Hence, it is one of the most commonly asked software testing interview questions.

-Sanity testing is software testing technique in which a particular functionality of software is verified for its correctness instead of performing regression on complete build.
-In this way, we can say that sanity testing is subset of regression testing with the intend of saving time.
+Sanity testing is a software testing technique in which a particular functionality of the application is verified instead of carrying out regression on the complete application.

 |Smoke Testing||Sanity Testing|

-That’s all I have in this section, please let me know in the comments if you have any questions.
-Also, check our software testing tutorial here.
+That’s all we have in this article on smoke testing vs sanity testing.
+Please let us know in the comments if you have any questions.
+Also, check our software testing tutorial series here.